 If you are using annatto/achiote oil for the coloring agent, the sazón packet is not necessary.
 If you forget and use it anyway, the dish won't be ruined, but it may turn out orange instead of yellow.
 You can use pre-made commercial sofrito, but nothing beats the taste of homemade sofrito.

 The secret to soft fluffy rice is to keep the lid on during cooking.
-The trapped steam cook's the rice perfectly.
-Every time you lift the lid you let the steam out and lower the cooking temperature inside the pot.
+The trapped steam in the closed pot cooks the rice perfectly.
+Every time you lift the lid, you let the steam out and lower the cooking temperature inside the pot.

 - 2 tablespoons extra virgin olive oil (or 2 tablespoons annatto/achiote oil)

-- 1 packet sazón with annatto (Not needed if you are using annatto/achiote oil)
+- 1 packet sazón with annatto (omit if you are using annatto/achiote oil)